ameyer95/antidote-1/aec/README.txt

 you can remove the image from your system with `docker rmi antidote:ae` (although you will need to remove all containers based on the image first) and confirm it is then absent from `docker images`.

-Previously, we started a container with the `--rm` flag so that it would delete itself upon exit (for easy cleanup).
-To create persistent containers that can later be resumed, omit this flag (and for convenience use the `--name NAME` functionality).
-Resume such containers with `docker start -i NAME`;
-you can see a list of all your containers with `docker ps -a`;
-manually delete containers you no longer need (which includes their contents!) with `docker rm NAME`.